-6. According to VR Statistics, Over 5 Million Sony PlayStation 5 VR Headsets Were Sold in 2019.
+6. Over 5 Million Sony PlayStation 5 VR Headsets Were Sold in 2019.

 While Meta’s Quest 2 VR headset climbed to the top of the list in sales, over 5 million of Sony’s PlayStation 5 VR headsets (PSVR) were sold in 2019 alone.

-Those are the most recent figures from virtual reality statistics on the Sony Interactive Entertainment website (SIE).
+Those are the most recent figures on the Sony Interactive Entertainment website (SIE).